GoogleCloudPlatform/appengine-tck/README.md

 License
 -------

-The content of this repository is released under the <PUT LICENCE TYPE HERE>
-as provided in the LICENSE file that accompanied this code.
+The content of this repository is released under the Apache License 2.0 as provided in the LICENSE file that accompanied this code.

 By submitting a "pull request" or otherwise contributing to this repository, you